fastenhealth/policy/connect/privacy_policy.md

 We will not use your Personal Information to assert any form of claim or demand against you, unless you owe us a fee and we need to use your Personal Information to collect amounts owed to us.

-### Customer Use Limitations
+### Use Limitations

 Fasten Connect allows you to share your health information with third-party apps of your choice.
-To protect your rights, we require all customers to follow strict data use standards.
+To protect your rights, we follow and require all customers to follow strict data use standards.

-As a member of the [CARIN Alliance](https://www.carinalliance.com/) and a signatory of its [Code of Conduct](https://www.carinalliance.com/code-of-conduct), Fasten Health enforces the following requirements on all customers:
+As a member of the [CARIN Alliance](https://www.carinalliance.com/) and a signatory of its [Code of Conduct](https://www.carinalliance.com/code-of-conduct), Fasten Health adheres to and enforces the following requirements on all customers:

-- **Consent-Only Use:** Customers may only use or share your data based on clear, informed consent provided by you.
+- **Consent-Only Use:** Your data may only be used or shared based on clear, informed consent provided by you.
 - **Opt Out:** You have the right to opt out of having your Personal Information disclosed.
-If you opt out, a customer will not be able to disclose your Personal Information.
+If you opt out, neither we nor a customer will be able to disclose your Personal Information.
 - **No Marketing Without Opt-In:** Any marketing or advertising use requires separate, explicit opt-in consent.
-- **Children's Data:** Customers must follow all applicable laws, including COPPA, when handling data about minors.
+- **Children's Data:** We and our customers must follow all applicable laws, including COPPA, when handling data about minors.
-- **Policy Changes:** If a customer changes how they use your data, they must notify you and allow you to withdraw consent.
+- **Policy Changes:** If we or a customer changes how we or they use your data, we or they must notify you and allow you to withdraw consent.
 - **Withdraw Anytime:** You must be able to revoke consent easily and stop future use of your data.
-- **Third-Party Sharing:** Customers must disclose any third-party access to your data and let you control it.
+- **Third-Party Sharing:** : We and our customers must disclose any third-party access to your data and let you control it.
 - **AI/ML Use:** Use of your data for AI or machine learning must be clearly disclosed.
-- **Business Changes:** Customers must explain what happens to your data if their company is sold or shuts down.
+- **Business Changes:** We and our customers must explain what happens to your data in the event of a sale or shut down.

 To report a potential violation, contact notices@fastenhealth.com.

+---

+## Your Individual Rights

+As part of our compliance with TEFCA, we ensure that you have the following rights:
+- We will obtain your consent before we disclosure your individually identifiable data through TEFCA, which will be consistent with the statements in the Policy concerning the consent process.
+You can choose to consent to disclose your identifiable data for treatment, payment, health care operations, public health, individual access services, government benefits determinations, and any other exchange purpose permitted or required by an applicable law or government agency.
+- You can access to your individually identifiable information through our services by contacting us and following the instructions in the "How to Access, Update or Delete Your Information" section of this Policy.
+- Download your individually identifiable information in a machine-readable format.
+For example, we might send you an electronic copy of your personally identifiable information, such as in PDF format, when you use our services.
+That file can be downloaded by you.
+- Revoke your consent at any time by contacting us and following the instructions in the "How to Access, Update or Delete Your Information" section of this Policy The process for revoking consent is designed to be simple, electronic, and as prompt as reasonably possible.
+If you revoke your consent, then we will stop all further requests or disclosures of your individually identifiable information through our TEFCA connection, but does not undo any prior authorized requests or disclosures that were made in compliance with your consent.
+Revoking your consent also will not stop of uses or disclosures by us that are either required by applicable law or permitted by applicable law.
+- If you find an error with your information, you should contact the organization where the information came from to make any necessary correction.

 ---